liqiaofeng1990/liqiaofeng1990.github.io/_pages/about.md

 News and Updates
 ------
 <span style="color:red"> 2020.
+06. 08.</span> Our team Wave Drinker is selected as one of 17 winners from the DOE Waves to Water Design competition.
+Check out <a href="https://www.herox.com/wavestowater/community" target="_blank">the winner list</a>.
+We will be awarded $47k to continue the momentum!

+<span style="color:red"> 2020.
 05. 28.</span> Our team is selected into <b>the Design phase of Siemens Design Challenge</b>!
 We will design our technology to enpower decentralized water desalination for remote and least developed regions in the world.
 Grateful and excited!

 <span style="color:red"> 2020.
 05. 28.</span> Our team BlueLink is interviewed by DOE as one of 11 winners from the nationwide DISCOVER competition in Ocean Observing Prize.
 Check this <a href="https://www.herox.com/oceanobserving/community" target="_blank">winner list</a> and our <a href="https://youtu.be/uhtcPQ0r0gs" target="_blank">90s video pitch</a>.
 The videos for the interview are coming soon!